 Thomas Lovejoy, conservation biologist, made the fate of tropical forests a public issue.
 In 1980, he coined the term “biological diversity” and drew up the first projections of global extinction rates for the Global 2000 Report to the President.
 Dr. Lovejoy is currently the Biodiversity Chair at The H. John Heinz III Center for Science, Economics and the Environment.
 From 2002 to 2008 he served as President of the Heinz Center.
 Before moving to The Heinz Center, he was the World Bank’s Chief Biodiversity Advisor, Lead Specialist for Environment for Latin America and the Caribbean and Senior Advisor to the President of the United Nations Foundation.
 Dr. Lovejoy has been Assistant Secretary and Counselor to the Secretary at the Smithsonian Institution, Science Advisor to the Secretary of the Interior, and Executive Vice President of the World Wildlife Fund–U.S. He developed the idea for the Minimum Critical Size of Ecosystems project (a joint project between the Smithsonian and Brazil's INPA), originated the concept of debt-for-nature swaps, and is the founder of the public television series Nature.
 In 2001 he was awarded the Tyler Prize for Environmental Achievement.
 He received his BS and PhD (biology) degrees from Yale University.

-Amy Rosenthal is Policy and Finance Specialist with the Natural Capital Project, a collaboration among WWF, The Nature Conservancy, Stanford University, and the University of Minnesota to create tools to map and value ecosystem services that help policy makers, companies, and multinational institutions make good decisions about development.
-From 2007 to 2010, Amy was Deputy Director for Projects at ACA, where she designed and managed major conservation initiatives and established ACA’s REDD program.
-Prior to her work with ACA, Amy contributed to the book The Last Forest: the Amazon in the Age of Globalization and established an environmental management training program with the Federal University of Acre in Brazil.
+Amy Rosenthal is Science-Policy Specialist with the Natural Capital Project, a joint venture among World Wildlife Fund, The Nature Conservancy, Stanford University, and the University of Minnesota to integrate nature's values into decisions about management and policy.
+She is also a senior researcher with WWF.
+Previously, Amy was Deputy Director for Projects at Amazon Conservation Association, where she designed and managed major conservation initiatives and established ACA’s REDD program.
+She has contributed to policy and research across Latin America and in Indonesia.
 Amy holds a Master’s degree from Stanford University and a bachelor’s from Amherst College.
+She currently serves as treasurer of the ACA board of directors.

 Kathy Ruttenberg, a ceramic sculptor and lifelong animal lover and conservationist, received her BFA with Honors from the School of Visual Arts in New York, after which she continued with graduate courses overseas focused on painting.
 She exhibited her work widely and won an honorable mention in 1980 for her animated film in the Varna International Film Festival.
 Since 1998, after a course at Greenwich House Pottery, Kathy has focused on the ceramic medium.
 She soon moved her studio to upstate New York, where she could draw from her greatest sources of inspiration: nature and wildlife.
 Her sculptures, which play on the exchange between the human and animal kingdom, have been exhibited in prestigious galleries and museums throughout the world.
 Kathy’s work is part of the collections of The Tisch Children’s Zoo in Central Park, N.Y., the Mamirauá Sustainable Development Reserve, Brazil, as well as the WOCEF in Icheon, Korea.
 Her work has been featured in a variety of major ceramics publications.
 At present, Kathy works and resides, with her family of animals in upstate New York.
 At this critical moment, her intention is that her relationship with conservation deepens with time.